snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 - Discover OpenShift Cloud Platform
 - Play with the different strategies to build a project on the platform
-- Develop a real application (front, backend, database)
+- Develop a real application (frontend, backend, database)
 - Use Service Catalog to instantiate a service
 - Debug a microservice
 - Design a JUnit Integration test using Arquillian Cube